MKme/raspberrypi/README.md

 </p>

 # Raspberry Pi Stuffz
-My Boards, programming and ref materials
+My Boards, programming and ref materials and all my random notes and files to make life easier

-Buy a kit here: http://store.mkme.org/?product=diy-roomba-virtual-wall-kit

 # Handy Linux Commands